 Cory is a professional Canadian mountain bike racer from Jasper, Alberta competing in the national and international race circuits and is a 2 time World 24 hour solo champion.

 Leighton is an avid mountain biker and cross country ski racer from Canmore, Alberta.
 Leighton has claimed victory to many achievements over the years.
 Highest of all achievements was placing 4th over all at the 2004 World 24 hour solo mountain bike championships and nearly breaking the 24 hour ski world record in 2014.
-Leighton has supported Cory in his last two World 24 hour solo mountain bike races and has been a key player in Cory’s success.
+Leighton has supported Cory in his last two World 24 hour solo mountain bike races and will be there again in Brazil where Cory will be defending his title to be a 3x World Champ.

 Together they make one hell of a team and will put one one hell of a race.